abdul244/hello-world/README.md

 # hello-world
-sample project with previous examples
+sample project with previous examples.
+This is the commencment of GitHub.